Pretzel-wav/nsp-rust-programming-language/notes.md

     - Strings cannot be indexed by integer, because some UTF-8 characters take more than one byte to display.
 Instead, index by slicing `[0..4]`
         - Slices that end within a character will panic at runtime
         - So don't use slices, either!
+    - The best way to iterate over the characters in a string is to use the `chars` function
+- Hash maps
+    - `HashMap<K, V>` stores a mapping of keys of type `K` to values of type `V`.
+    - All keys must have the same type, and all values must have the same type.

 #### Conventions